BioPhoton/ngRe/README.md

 - it handles late subscribers.
 - exposes only observables
 - respects single shot vs ongoing life cycles
-- subscription handling over component lifetime
+- subscription handling over the component lifetime
-- return latest value when resucscribe
+- return the latest value when resubscribing

 ### selectChanges RxJS Operator

-An operators `selectChanges` to select one or many specific slice from `SimpleChange`.
+An operators `selectChanges` to select one or many specific slices from `SimpleChange`.
 This operator can be used in combination with `onChanges$`.

 It also provides a very early option to control the forwarded values.